Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 Download and install Visual C++ Build Tools 2015 [here](http://landinghub.visualstudio.com/visual-cpp-build-tools).

 Download and install Python 2.7.x [here](https://www.python.org/downloads/release/python-2714/).
+Make sure you select the option to add it to PATH.

 Run the following commands in your console (Command Prompt/Powershell):